junxit/us-congress-bills-114/metadata.md

 - 2015-07-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5501)
 - 2015-07-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5501)
 - 2015-07-28 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2015-12-09 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2016-03-07 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+With written report No. 114-223.
+- 2016-03-07 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+With written report No. 114-223.
+- 2016-03-07 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 383.